Latex

-In nature, latex is found as a milky fluid found in 10% of all flowering plants (angiosperms).
+In nature, latex is found as a milky fluid, which is present in 10% of all flowering plants (angiosperms) and in some mushrooms (especially species of Lactarius).
 It is a complex emulsion that coagulates on exposure to air, consisting of proteins, alkaloids, starches, sugars, oils, tannins, resins, and gums.
 It is usually exuded after tissue injury.
 In most plants, latex is white, but some have yellow, orange, or scarlet latex.
-Since the 17th century, latex has been used as a term for the fluid substance in plants, deriving from the Latin word for "liquid".
-It serves mainly as defense against herbivorous insects.
+Since the 17th century, latex has been used as a term for the fluid substance in plants, deriving from the Latin word for 'liquid'.
+It serves mainly as defense against herbivores and fungivores.

 Latex is not to be confused with plant sap; it is a distinct substance, separately produced, and with different functions.
 The word latex is also used to refer to natural latex rubber, particularly non-vulcanized rubber.
-Such is the case in products like latex gloves, latex condoms and latex clothing.
+Such is the case in products like latex gloves, latex condoms, latex clothing, and balloons.

+The IUPAC definition of latex is "colloidal dispersion of polymer particles in a liquid".
+The polymer in the particles may be organic or inorganic.
+The IUPAC definition of "synthetic latex" is "latex obtained as a product of an emulsion, mini-emulsion, micro-emulsion, or dispersion polymerization".

 Biology

 Articulated laticifers

 The cells (laticifers) in which latex is found make up the laticiferous system, which can form in two very different ways.
 In many plants, the laticiferous system is formed from rows of cells laid down in the meristem of the stem or root.
 The cell walls between these cells are dissolved so that continuous tubes, called latex vessels, are formed.
 Since these vessels are made of many cells, they are known as articulated laticifers.
 This method of formation is found in the poppy family and in the rubber trees (Para rubber tree, members of the family Euphorbiaceae, members of the mulberry and fig family, such as the Panama rubber tree Castilla elastica), and members of the family Asteraceae.
 For instance, Parthenium argentatum the guayule plant, is in the tribe Heliantheae; other latex-bearing Asteraceae with articulated laticifers include members of the Cichorieae, a clade whose members produce latex, some of them in commercially interesting amounts.
 This includes Taraxacum kok-saghyz, a species cultivated for latex production.